merchise/xotl.ql/docs/source/api/xotl.ql.core.rst

    for :term:`query objects <query object>`.
 However we use both names for different purposes:

-   - We use :class:`these` with the `(generator, ...)` signature only to get a :term:`query object` from a :term:`query expression`.
+   - We use :class:`these` with the `(query expression, ...)` signature only to get a :term:`query object` from a :term:`query expression` in a style that looks like a function call.

-   - We use :class:`QueryObject` without any arguments, to build a bare :term:`query object` that may be filled afterward.
+   - We use :class:`QueryObject` without any arguments to build a bare :term:`query object` that may be filled afterward.

-     The only valid signature is the one of :class:`these`, any other signature will produce a `TypeError`.

    .. note::

-      The metaclass :class:`_QueryObjectType` of :class:`these` hooks into the way of creating instances (:term:`query objects <query object>`), if you pass a single positional argument which is of type `GeneratorType` and possibly many others keyword arguments, the metaclass will use its :meth:`_QueryObjectType.build_from_generator` method.
+      When providing any arguments the only valid signature is the one showed in this page.
+If you pass any arguments, you *must* ensure that:

+      - There is a **single** positional argument of type `GeneratorType`
+      - Any other argument is a *keyword argument*.

+      Any other signature raises a TypeError.
+See :meth:`_QueryObjectType.build_from_generator` for more.

 .. autoclass:: QueryObject

 .. autoclass:: GeneratorToken

+.. autoclass:: _QueryObjectType
+   :members: build_from_generator

 Implementation Details
 ======================